webfixlab/product-role-rules/readme.txt

 == Screenshots ==

-1. Product Options
-2. Global Options
-3. Product Frontend
-4. Add New Role
+1. Dynamic discount based one role
+2. Custom price instead of price
+3. Discount on shop and archive pages
+4. Admin settings
+5. Admin settings of each product
+6. Discount and purchase limit notice
+7. Manage custom user roles